nolachen/ice/README.md

 ## Functionality Missing / To Be Fixed:
 (for Instructors) <When adding a module to a course> Indicate a position for insertion;
-The name of the foreign key of Learner and Instructor should be User
+The name of the foreign key of Learner and Instructor should be User for easier understanding